 Whenever I say hello to someone, I always follow it up with a “how are you?”
 Usually, people just say “good” or “great,” but the past few days, “busy” has been the response with a smile and a sigh.

 Please don’t think I’m complaining.
-We all have those friends or family members we only manage to see once a year or so, and it’s wonderful to catch-up.
+We all have those friends or family members we only manage to see once a year.
+So it’s wonderful to catch-up.

 All these get-togethers mean lots of good food.
 Whether store-bought or from scratch, I’ve been enjoying every single nibble.